JASON-B0URNE/Secret210Repo/lab1/Lab1Writeup.md

 ## Executive Summary:

 Labs 1B and 1B implement HTML and CSS to generate and style a basic web page.
-Docker is used in order to deploy a local version of the application, and the live version of the web application is deployed using Amazon AWS resources.
+Docker is used to deploy a local version of the application, and the live version of the web application is disblayed using Amazon AWS resources.

 ## Design Overview

-I was responsible to create a webpage that displayed a user task list.
+I was responsible for creating a webpage that displayed a user task list.
 This task list needed to display a due date, task description, checkbox, and a delete icon.
 Lab 1A focused entirely on establishing the structure of this webpage with HTML.
 This page also needed to utilize a header, navbar, and a form where a user could input data.

-In Lab 1B the focus changed to styling the webpage with CSS.
+In Lab 1B, the focus changed to styling the webpage with CSS.
 I was responsible for linking an external CSS stylesheet and applying various classes and IDs to style the webpage.
 I added dynamic changes to the task list, which changed the task description and checkbox once a task was marked complete.
 These changes did not change the content of the page, but they significantly changed the look and feel of the page.

 All of my code was stored in a Git repository that logged my changes over time.
 This Git repository was stored locally on my computer and I observed how my changes affected the webpage via Docker.
-A Docker container acted as a test web server enviornment where I could monitor the affect of my changes.
-Once I was satisified with the functionality of my page I deployed it to the internet via an Amazon AWS web server.
+A Docker container acted as a test web server environment where I could monitor the effect of my changes.
+Once I was satisfied with the functionality of my page, I deployed it to the internet via an Amazon AWS web server.
 The Amazon AWS web server was running Apache services that were accessible via http.

 ### Web Page
 ![Screenshot of the webpage ](/lab1/images/webpage.png)